-The courtrooms are always busy, but some areas are more lucrative in the face of an economic meltdown.
+The courtrooms are always busy.
+But their are some Law Areas That Thrive During Economic Downturns.
 Specialization of attorneys, paralegals and other legal professionals in those areas will be beneficial to them in times of recession.
 Below are five sectors that are financially rewarding to legal practitioners in harsh economy

 Civil Litigation: Litigation has boomed in the light of the economic meltdown.
-In hard times, organizations and individuals have been known to resort to the legal system for the recoupment of financial losses or using litigations as cash flow tools to avoid paying debts.
-There is an increase in the civil lawsuits filed in the federal and state courts in the country, enriching civil court attorneys in the process.
+In hard times, organizations and individuals have been known to resort to the legal system for the recoupment of financial losses or using litigation’s as cash flow tools to avoid paying debts.
+There is an increase in the civil lawsuits filed in the federal and state courts in the country.
+This enriches civil court attorneys in the process.
 The latest uptick in litigation has heightened the demand for competent legal professionals who can represent clients in areas of commercial litigation, insurance defense, class actions, personal injury lawsuits, etc.

 Intellectual Property Law: Intellectual property is an organization’s most valuable asset.
 With the various developments in science and technology, it has become highly necessary for authors, inventors and other owners of creative works to employ the services of lawyers well-versed in intellectual property law.
 The world is getting innovative and competitive, that means copyright lawyers and civil court attorneys are not going out of jobs anytime soon.
 This is due to the need to procure rights to novel ideas and ownership protection for existing creations.
 They also work with civil court attorneys when disputes arise.